 Robert Hickey teaches labour relations in the Master of Industrial Relations program at Queen's University.
 Professor Hickey earned his PhD from the School of Industrial and Labor Relations at Cornell University.
 Prior to his graduate studies, he spent ten years as a union organizer and staff negotiator in the Teamsters Union.
-Dr. Hickey joined the School of Policy Studies at Queen’s University in 2006.
+Dr. Hickey joined the faculty at Queen’s University in 2006.

 Professor Hickey publishes in a variety of formats including academic journal articles, practitioner reports, books, and book chapters.
 His research has been published in leading journals such as the British Journal of Industrial Relations.
 He is the coeditor of Building More Effective Labour-Management Relationships (2013) and the coauthor of Reform of the Conduct and Structure of Labour Relations in the Ontario Broader Public Service (2012).